Sony A9 versus Canon 5D Mark IV

 Both the A9 and the 5D Mark IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the A9 does not have a direct predecessor.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Sony A9 better than the Canon 5D Mark IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A9: